nallen05/shieldwall/README.md

 #### `*SHIELDWALL-VERBOSE-FAIL-P*`

 Defaults to T. If set to NIL, will no longer print detailed information about each failing test

+#### `*SHIELDWALL-VERBOSE-NONFAIL-P*`

+Defaults to NIL.
+If set to T, will start printing more detailed information about each passing &/or skipped test/group

 ### FORMAT-SHIELDWALL (control-string &rest format-arguments)